botprzemek/botprzemek/REALME.md

 - [notByte](https://notbyte.com)

 - Empowering the possibilities of humanity through the development of software that has universal value.
-- Current Job Netowrk and Servers
+- Current Job Network and Servers

 Languages